 Why is this?
 Why do we only embrace change when it appears to be "good"?
 Isn't any change good if it is part of God's plan?
-I'm beginning to realize that God has a different plan for my life than I do, and my idea of a good change is never not always the same as His.
+I'm beginning to realize that God has a different plan for my life than I do, and my idea of a good change is

 These last couple of years have been one change after another.
 Thanks to Jesus, I've had every type of transformation and transplant imaginable (spiritually speaking, of course).
 Let's take a look at some of these changes.